 You'll pass along the shores of the renowned Deschutes River and a dozen lakes, as well as many noteworthy geological formations hewn by glacial and volcanic activity.
 Several old-time lakeside resorts offer respite from the road in the form of an ice cream cone or a comfortable room.
 Campers will find a bounty of excellent campgrounds.

 This incredible journey begins in Bend, the hub of Central Oregon's recreational paradise.
-The Central Oregon Welcome Center on U.S. Route 97 houses the Bend Visitor & Convention Bureau and offers an excellent overview of the many vacation possibilities available.
+The Lava Lands Visitor Center on U.S. Route 97 offers maps, information and interpretive exhibits.
 Before heading into the mountains, wander through downtown and take in Drake Park, where the meandering Deschutes River reflects snowy Cascade peaks.
 Follow the signs to Mt.
 Bachelor and the Cascade Lakes.

 From the outskirts of town, Century Drive (Oregon Route 372) climbs steadily into the Deschutes National Forest.
 In the days of the horse and buggy, it was a 100-mile dirt road—hence the name!
 This route was once traveled by early explorers such as Kit Carson, John C. Fremont, and Nathaniel J. Wyeth.
 Just beyond the forest boundary, Forest Service Road 41 accesses the Deschutes River, which offers fishing, rafting, kayaking, canoeing, and camping opportunities.
 A few miles further west, a vast lava flow that altered the river's course can be seen from the road.